sirinrats/ml-md-class/README.md

 # Introduction
 ### CDS8 Prediction Results
 The results are provided in the directory `cds8_res/`.
-It can also be downloaded by:
+It can be downloaded by:

 ```
 curl -o cds8_pred_results.csv https://raw.githubusercontent.com/sirinrats/ml-mdwarf/main/cds8_res/cds8_pred_results.csv